 Ans.
-No, the person supplying exempted goods or services or both shall not collect the tax in excess of the effective rate.
+No. However, if the goods are partly exempted, the Person supplying exempted goods or services or both shall not collect the tax in excess of the effective rate.

 3. Registration

 Q 1.
 What is advantage of taking registration in GST?